Get a Quote

 Here are some additional things to keep in mind when considering the energy efficiency of windows that face the sun:

-• The type of glass: Low-E glass can help to reflect solar heat back out, which can make windows that face the sun more energy-efficient.
+• The type of glass: Low-E glass can help to reflect solar heat back out, which can make windows that face the sun more thermally insulating.

 • The type of frame: Wood frames are typically more energy-efficient than uPVC or aluminium frames.